bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

     This file will be executed every time you log onto Discover.

-4. Next we need a convenient way to load environment variables that LISF components require to compile and run.
-To do this we make use of [modules](https://www.nccs.nasa.gov/nccs-users/instructional/using-discover/miscellaneous/using-modules).
+4. Next, you'll need a convenient way to load environment variables that LISF components require to compile and run.
+Discover provides this functionality through the program [modules](https://www.nccs.nasa.gov/nccs-users/instructional/using-discover/miscellaneous/using-modules).

     LISF-specific module files for use on Discover are included alongside the LISF source code in the [`env/discover` directory](https://github.com/NASA-LIS/LISF/tree/master/env/discover) of the GitHub repository.
 In this step we will download the LISF modulefile for the SLES12 environment to Discover.

     First, make a directory called `privatemodules/` in your `$HOME` directory to store the module files and change into it: